 Peace like a river?

-I don’t know about you, but some of the rivers I have rafted could not be described as exactly peaceful.
-Of course the inflatable boat is always launched in a relatively calm section, but when you hear the roar of white water upstream, you know trouble is looming.
+I don’t know about you, but the rivers I’ve rafted aren’t exactly peaceful.
+Of course the inflatable boat is launched in a relatively calm section, but then you hear the roar of white water upstream and realize trouble is looming.

 Isaiah 66:12, “For thus saith the Lord, Behold, I will extend peace to her like a river, and the glory of the Gentiles like a flowing stream.”
 KJV